Py-Swift/wiki-source/docs/project/kivy/buildozer-integration.md

 PSProject supports Android builds through Buildozer integration.
 This guide explains how to initialize a project with Buildozer configuration and manage dependencies across both iOS (via psproject) and Android (via Buildozer) platforms using a unified `pyproject.toml` file.

+The `toml2spec` tool (explained in detail below) enables you to manage all configuration in `pyproject.toml` and export it to Buildozer's `buildozer.spec` format when needed.

 ## Getting Started

 ### Initialize Project with Buildozer Support